 Asking "what are kit home prices like compared to builder built homes?" sounds like a valid question, but in reality, they must be compared in true perspective.
 That is, apples with apples!
 Builders build from the ground up.
 They do everything from plans to setting out, from foundation to roofing.
 In reality, the cost to build a home from a kit is almost twice the cost of the kit itself.
 That is, the actual kit delivery comes after many processes have taken place.
-For example: buying land, drawing of plans, soil tests, surveying, house pad excavation and foundations.
-There's $20-30k without the cost of land.
+For example: drawing of plans, soil tests, surveying, house pad excavation and foundations.
+There's $20-40k without the cost of land.

 If the kit is only costed to lockup, as most are, not included are the costs of the interior lining, doors, flooring, kitchen, bathroom, plumbing, drainage, electrical and painting.
 Not forgetting air con, landscaping, driveways, wardrobes, tiling and lights.
 There's another $50-$80k.

-house prices vary between providers, and according to the size, design and style of the house.
+The cost of kit homes vary between providers, and according to the size, design and style of the house.
 Expect costs to increase if you opt for higher quality items over what the provider lists as inclusions or if you want to add extras or change the design.
 You get what you pay for.

-'full kit', 'all inclusions' and the ever popular 'basic kit'.
+There are a lot of terms used by kit home providers that can be confusing for the potential buyer such as, 'to lockup', 'full kit', 'all inclusions' and the ever popular 'basic kit'.
 These terms are explained in the next section.

 Let's start with the term 'to lockup', also called a 'basic kit'.
 This is a stage one kit and means a house kit that is supplied with enough materials to lock up the house and includes cladding, roofing and insulation, windows and exterior doors.
 It also includes interior framing of course and a complete set of submittable house plans and certifications.
 'To lockup' does not include foundation materials.
 This is one way to compare kits as it is to an exact level of completion.
 The differences in prices will come when material specifications differ e.g. cladding, roofing, hardwood/softwood etc.